shathway39/GettingCleaningDataFinalProj/README.md

 Includes TidyData.csv which is the incomplete tidy data set.
 I believe it satisfied items 1, 2 & 4 of the assignment.

 The run_analysis.R creates a function run_analysis() that takes no arguments.
 As such, the working directory should contain the input files listed in 1 through 4 above.

+Well I have forgotten how to push something from my computer to the git repository.
+I will read more tomorow and see if I can make a submission.